-H.3 Works-As-Executed and Certification of Stormwater System
+H.5 Positive Covenant and Works-As-Executed Certification of Stormwater Systems

-Prior to issue of any Occupation Certificate, stormwater drainage works are to be certified by a professional engineer with works-as-executed drawings prepared by a registered surveyor and submitted, for approval by the Principal Certifying Authority, certifying:
+Before the issue of an occupation certificate for the whole of the building, and on the completion of construction work, stormwater drainage works are to be certified by a professional engineer with works-as-executed drawings supplied to the Principal Certifier detailing:

-- a) compliance with conditions of development consent relating to stormwater, - b) that only one stormwater outlet pipe has been constructed in accordance with the approved stormwater plans. - c) that subsoil drainage/seepage water is NOT collected and discharged into the kerb and gutter in accordance with the approved stormwater drawings, - d) pipe invert levels and surface levels to Australian Height Datum, and - e) contours indicating the direction in which water will flow over land should the capacity of the pit be exceeded in a storm event exceeding design limits.
+- a) compliance with conditions of development consent relating to stormwater, - b) the structural adequacy of the Rainwater Tank, - c) that the works have been constructed in accordance with the approved design and will provide the retention storage volume and attenuation in accordance with the submitted calculations. - d) pipe invert levels and surface levels to Australian Height Datum, and - e) contours indicating the direction in which water will flow over land should the capacity of the pit be exceeded in a storm event exceeding design limits.